topcoder-platform/tc-project-service/scripts/es-db-compare/README.md

 - `PROJECT_START_ID`: if set, only projects with id that large than or equal to the value are compared.
 - `PROJECT_END_ID`: if set, only projects with id that less than or equal to the value are compared.
 - `PROJECT_LAST_ACTIVITY_AT`: if set, only projects with property lastActivityAt that large than or equal to the value are compared.
+- `REPORT_S3_BUCKET`: If set, report would be uploaded to this S3 bucket, otherwise report will be saved to disk.
+- `AWS_ACCESS_KEY_ID`: AWS credentials, required to upload report to S3 bucket.
+- `AWS_SECRET_ACCESS_KEY`: AWS credentials, required to upload report to S3 bucket.

 There could be some fields that always mismatch in ES and DB.
 The variable named `ignoredPaths` at `scripts/es-db-compare/constants.js` maintains a list of json paths which will be ignored